CloudLabs-MOC/AI-102-AIEngineer/Instructions/07-speech.md

 ## Task 6: Use a different voice

+In this task, you will modify the speech synthesis configuration to use an alternative voice for the speaking clock.
+The program will now respond with a different neural voice, enhancing the user experience.

 Your speaking clock application uses a default voice, which you can change.
 The Speech service supports a range of *standard* voices as well as more human-like *neural* voices.
 You can also create *custom* voices.

 > **Note**: For a list of neural and standard voices, see [Language and voice support](/azure/ai-services/speech-service/language-support?tabs=stt#text-to-speech) in the Speech service documentation.